FBLA

-The Future Business Leaders of America, or FBLA, is an American career and technical student organization headquartered in Reston, Virginia.
-Established in 1940, FBLA is a non-profit organization of high school ("FBLA"), Middle Level ("FBLA Middle Level"), and college ("FBLA Collegiate”) students, as well as professional members ("FBLA Network"), who primarily help students transition to the business world.
-FBLA is one of the largest student organizations in the United States, with 253,365 members, and the largest career student organization in the world.
+The Future Business Leaders of America, or FBLA, is an American career and technical student organization (CTSO) headquartered in Reston, Virginia.
+Established in 1940, FBLA is a non-profit organization of high school ("FBLA High School"), middle school ("FBLA Middle School"), and college ("FBLA Collegiate”) students, as well as professional members ("FBLA Network"), who primarily help students transition to the business world.
+FBLA is one of the largest student organizations in the United States, with more than 200,000 members, and the largest career student organization in the world.
 Local FBLA chapters are often connected to their school's business education department, and most advisers are business education teachers.
+FBLA operates business and leadership programs through its local and state chapters, including student competitions and national conferences focused on career preparation and professional development.

-It is one of the top 10 organizations listed by the U.S. Department of Education.
-FBLA's national charity partner is the March of Dimes, and the March of Dimes provides grants of $1,000 for local chapters and $2,500 for state chapters to promote their goals.
+FBLA is one of the top 10 organizations listed by the U.S. Department of Education.
+As of 2024, FBLA's national charity partner is the Alzheimer's Association.
+Their previous partner was March of Dimes.

 History

 FBLA was created by Hamden L. Forkner Sr. of Columbia University.
 Forkner, who also created the Forkner shorthand system, proposed that there should be one national organization to join the business clubs throughout the nation.
 The name "Future Business Leaders of America" was selected in 1940 and two years later the first chapter was created at Science Hill High School in Johnson City, Tennessee.
-In 1958, PBL (now FBLA Collegiate) is founded with the first chapter at the University of Northern Iowa and in 1979 the Alumni Division (now FBLA Network) was founded.
+In 1958, PBL (now FBLA Collegiate) was founded with the first chapter at the University of Northern Iowa.
+In 1979, the Alumni Division (now FBLA Network) was founded.